 But, really, make sure the videos are embedded on your site, don’t send people to the attention sucking rabbit hole of YouTube… You can surround your videos with additional information and tips.
 Let’s say your video is about resumes.
 Embed the video, have a few paragraphs about resumes, include information about your resume workshops and services, link to some PDF templates for them to download.
 Boom.
 Immediately useful content and “virtual service.”

-Making multilingual videos quickly and affordably
+Making multilingual videos quickly and affordably online

 Making multilingual videos isn’t always easy.
 If you’ve got multilingual staff, you can create multilingual video.